prechelt/ojs-rqcplugin/z/devnotes.md

 		- maybe then redirect for grading?
 	- package the plugin, submit it for publication in OJS plugin gallery
 - at the end (after my bachelors thesis is finished)
-	- set up the Issue tracker for the future
+	- put in all open issues into the issues
 	- elaborate on "ask your publisher" in locale.po

 - wait for other people